Written by Dr. Keri Chiappino, DC DACNB BCN

 When we look at brain waves in this case we see an abundance of beta waves.
 Beta waves are the fast brain waves that are associated when normalized, to process information.
 However, when they are dysregulated they can cause all the above symptoms.

-Neurofeedback can help re-train the brain to be in optimal brainwave patterns.
+For people who want a non-medication option grounded in objective data, neurofeedback (EEG biofeedback) offers one of the most compelling solutions.
+It can help re-train the brain to be in optimal brainwave patterns.
 A healthy brain is able to shift all day into different states depending on what you are doing and even the time of day!

 - At bedtime, we want to transition into slower and sleepy brainwave patterns.
 Delta and theta waves are the predominant ones when we are sleeping and falling asleep.